Last Minute Deals For A Fun Fall Getaway In The Midwest

 Spooky history in Deadwood, South Dakota

 The historic downtown looks much like it did when outlaws, gamblers, prospectors and gunslingers like Wild Bill Hickok and Calamity Jane roamed the streets.
-(Okay, technically, they’re are still here — they reside permanently Mount Moriah Cemetary.)
+(Okay, technically, they’re still here — they reside permanently Mount Moriah Cemetery.)
 Businessman Seth Bullock (made famous by the HBO series and film) is there too.

 Learn spooky stories from the city’s wild west/gold rush past when you book the Deadwood Heroes and Villains vacation package.
 Valid now through December 30, 2019, it includes a visit to the cemetery, a Ghost Tour at the Bullock Hotel, and two nights lodging at your choice of several Deadwood hotels.
 Free admission to the Days of 76 Museum and The Adams Museum are included too.